alexvollmer/archive.alexvollmer.com/content/posts/the-fast-and-the-quick.md

 *  The time to produce a meaningful _release_ is measured in days or weeks, not months
 *  The system almost _never_ looks like the original design

 OK, so what would "fast" look like?
-Well…
+Well&hellip;
 *  Releases are buggy
 *  Few if any tests
 *  Code diarrhea